thinkUXca/jekyll-now/_posts/2017-08-28-form-design-ux-part-i-user-motivation.md

 title: Form Design UX Part I - User Motivation
 author: jonathan
 sitemap: true
+published: true
 description: This is the first post in a three part series on the user experience (UX) of form design.
 This post introduces a model for thinking about form design from the user perspective.
 I outline the cost-benefit analysis implicitly performed by users when deciding to fill in a form or not, and discuss the perceived benefits and costs associated with the decision.
 ---

 When asked to fill in a form, users ask themselves “Should I bother?”
 The assessment is often quick and brutal.